ampproject/amp.dev/content/docs/get_started/login_requiring.md

 [sourcecode:html]
 <span amp-access="NOT loggedIn" role="button" tabindex="0" amp-access-hide>
           <h5>Please login to comment</h5>
-          <a on="tap:amp-access.login-sign-in" class="button button-primary comment-button">Login</a>
+          <button on="tap:amp-access.login-sign-in" class="button-primary comment-button">Login</button>
 </span>
 [/sourcecode]

-The span element is conditioned by the `amp-access` attribute with the value `NOT logged in`.

-Here it follows the configuration for amp-access:
+The behaviour of `amp-access` related attributes are dependent on a page-wide configuration for `amp-access`, in our case, this one:

 [sourcecode:html]
 <script id="amp-access" type="application/json">